What is ‘organic search’?

 If you search for a local product or service, you will usually see a Local Pack somewhere on the page.

-The prerequisite for a business showing up in the Local Pack is that it has a Google My Business (GMB) page.
-Google automatically creates GMB pages for almost all local and non-local businesses.
+The prerequisite for a business showing up in the Local Pack is that it has a Google Business Profile (GBP) page.
+Google automatically creates GBP pages for almost all local and non-local businesses.

-The brief advice here is to beef up your GMB page with reviews, posts, pictures, videos, products, services, and more.
+The brief advice here is to beef up your GBP page with reviews, posts, pictures, videos, products, services, and more.

 People also ask